 Greeks are known for showing their love and appreciation of family and friends, by preparing and sharing their food – and Christina is a shining example of this.
 In this instance, she has modified her own moussaka recipe (traditionally made with meat sauce) into a vegetarian one, so that she can make it and share it with her close friend Jacqui and Jacqui’s husband, Shimon – both vegetarians.

 This moussaka is rich in flavour and texture and is truly satiating and comforting – it’s an absolute feast in a slice – and the ultimate expression of love.

 Show your love for your friends and family by making this sensational moussaka and sharing it with them today!

-Christina’s Vegetarian Moussaka
+Christina's Vegetarian Greek Moussaka with Mushrooms Recipe

 This vegetarian moussaka is packed with flavour and is the perfect hearty feast to feed the family.

 - 1 kg eggplants

 - 1 small bunch mint washed